neevek/omnip/README.md

-rsproxy - HTTP / SOCKS over QUIC
+omnip - HTTP / SOCKS over QUIC
 =======

 An all in one proxy implementation written in Rust.